Dragonmystic707/exalted-reincarnated/docs/Sorcery.md

 mechanics of the world into the shapes needed for the Spell.

-**Sorcerous Motes** are pulled *exclusively* from the **Peripheral Mote** Pool\--meaning that using a spell will always agitate the Anima Banner.
+**Sorcerous Motes** are pulled *exclusively* from the **Peripheral Mote** Pool--meaning that using a spell will always agitate the Anima Banner.

 As well, shaping Sorcerous Motes is *not instantaneous*.
 There is a